 Why Don’t We All Become Anarchists?

 Last night, while I was returning home by bus, I saw a young boy drawing the sign of anarchists, the A inscribed in a circle, with a black marker on the white side-surface of the bus.
 The kid was a 20-year-old, more or less.
 I didn’t tell him anything, figuring it would be futile.
 I wondered, however, if he understood what the meaning of the symbol that he drew is.
 What would happen in the young boy’s life if tomorrow his society were modified in the way the anarchist theoreticians dream of?
-I find that no philosopher, whether anarchist or otherwise, answers this question correctly, and the reason is that in order to answer it one needs knowledge that was missing until relatively recently.
-All the theoreticians of anarchism were born, raised, and developed their ideas before the knowledge that I will present below became available, and before it was given enough time to be assimilated by the intellectuals around the world.
+I find that no philosopher, whether anarchist or otherwise, answers this question correctly; and the reason is that in order to answer it one needs knowledge that was missing until relatively recently.
+All the theoreticians of anarchism were born, raised, and developed their ideas before the knowledge that I will present below became available, and before the intellectuals of the world had enough time to assimilate that knowledge.

 First, allow me please to introduce myself.
 Because I will make some claims against the idea of anarchy, it is possible that the reader might categorize me automatically among those who “support the system”, the status quo, the “ruling class”.
 But I’m not one of those.
 In older times, when I was at around the age of the kid in the bus, I would categorize myself among the “leftists” — not communists, however, nor any other political ideology.
 I thought I was just... “a leftist”; generally, like that.
-Later I realized that what I am cannot be described by any of the existent political labels.
-I am, I would say, a “supporter of the weak”, and actually I’ve been such since my early childhood!
-This was the characterization my mother used for me once as a 6 or 7 year old boy, to justify my behavior to another mother.
-I don’t remember exactly what I did, but I think I saw another child doing something unjust to a third child, and I supported the latter.
+Later I realized that what I am cannot be described by any of the existing political labels.
+I am, I would say, a “defender of the weak”, and actually I’ve been such since my early childhood!
+This was the characterization my mother used for me once when I was a 6- or 7-year-old boy, to justify my behavior to another mother.
+I don’t remember exactly what I did, but I think I saw another child doing something unjust to a third child, and I sided with the latter.
 This pattern continued throughout my life to date.
-Now, because in my country the ruling class has traditionally been the right-wing–capitalists, and because therefore the leftists were the supporters of the unjustly treated–oppressed–have-nots, etc., I erroneously identified the notion “supporter of the weak” with the notion “leftist”, that’s all.
-If I were living in the Soviet Union during my childhood where the leftists had the upper hand, I think I would characterize myself a “rightist” (wrongly again).
+Now, because in my country the ruling class has traditionally been the right-wing and capitalists, and because therefore the leftists were the supporters of the unjustly-treated–oppressed–have-nots, etc., I erroneously identified the notion “defender of the weak” with the notion “leftist”, that’s all.
+If I had lived in the Soviet Union during my childhood where the leftists had the upper hand, I think I would characterize myself a “rightist” (wrongly again).
 However, I talked about myself a lot.
 My purpose is to talk about anarchism, not about me.
 Whoever wants to learn what I have worked on in my life so far, can visit my home page.
-Anyway, I hope you understood, in case you are an anarchist, that my purpose is not to perpetuate the existing system, but to reveal the — unknown to you, I suspect — consequences of anarchy and anarchism.
+Anyway, I hope you understood, in case you are an anarchist, that my purpose is not to perpetuate the existing system, but to reveal the — unbeknown to you, I suspect — consequences of anarchy and anarchism.

 Before we start, let’s keep note of something that’s probably well-known: the notions “anarchy” and “anarchism” denote several and differing systems of ideas.
 Just because two people proclaim themselves “anarchists” doesn’t mean they must agree in many things.
 However, there is a fundamental core of ideas that, if not shared by a person, then the label “anarchist” probably does not suit them.
 I think this core of ideas is expressed quite well in the following excerpt from the Greek Wikipedia page for the entry “Anarchism”: